rust-unofficial/patterns/patterns/behavioural/command.md

 }
 ```

-## Second approach.
-Using function pointers
+## Approach: Using function pointers

 We could follow another solution by
 creating each individual command as